-Available in major European and Australian cities, rent an Audi in Barcelona, Berlin, Cannes, Cap Ferrat, Florence, Geneva, London, Lugano, Lyon, Madrid, Malaga, Marbella, Marseille, Megeve, Melbourne, Mijas, Milan, Modena, Monaco, Munich, Naples, Nice, Paris, Rome, Sardinia, Siena, Sotogrande, St Moritz, St Tropez, Sydney, Tignes, Turin, Venice, Zurich and many other locations.
+Available in major European cities, Abu Dhabi and Dubai, rent an Audi in Barcelona, Berlin, Cannes, Cap Ferrat, Florence, Geneva, London, Lugano, Lyon, Madrid, Malaga, Marbella, Marseille, Megeve, Mijas, Milan, Modena, Monaco, Munich, Naples, Nice, Paris, Rome, Sardinia, Siena, Sotogrande, St Moritz, St Tropez, Tignes, Turin, Venice, Zurich and many other locations.

 In business for more than 100 years, Audi is an automaker that builds luxury cars and SUVs.
 The company was started in Germany and has remained Deutschland-based to this day.

 "Audi Automobile Works" entered the German car-manufacturing business in 1910 and remained independent until the Great Depression.
 Because Audi's founder, August Horch, had left a 10-year-old company bearing his own name, he chose a Latin form of his name -- Audi -- for his new company.
 Audi joined with three other auto manufacturers in 1932 to form Auto Union.
 Audi, the only surviving nameplate from that union, was purchased by Volkswagen in 1964.

 During the 1970s, Audi started to get noticed in the U.S. with its 100LS luxury sedan and compact and sprightly Fox coupe and sedan.
 By the late '70s the brand had replaced the dated 100LS with its new 5000 luxury sedan.